ethanpost/quizk.ing/Engineering/Send_Cut_Send/01-01-The_History_of_CAD_-_Education_Chapter_1_Lesson_1.md

 ---

-A) A method that uses only geometric shapes
+A) A technique for creating 2D drawings only

 B) A system where drawings automatically update when parameters change

-C) A technique for creating 2D drawings only
+C) A process that requires manual updates for every change

-D) A process that requires manual updates for every change
+D) A method that uses only geometric shapes

 ---

-A system where drawings automatically update when parameters change
+B

 ///